jkaberg/byd-hass/README.md

 HA_TOKEN="LONG-LIVED-ACCESS-TOKEN"
 ```

-Hopefully if I remembered everything, you should now be all set and good to go!

 ## Features
 - Readonly integration with Diplus
+- Pushes data to Home Assistant
 - Caches data and transmits only on changes (saves bandwith)
 - Customizeble (in terms of which sensor data is consumed and transmitted)

 ## TODO

-- [ ] Verify that the project always runs at boot (eg when the car is powered on)
+- [x] Verify that the solution always runs when the car is powered on
 - [ ] Run the solution when the car is not running (How does Diplus do it?)
 - [ ] Support more sensors
+- [ ] Move to MQTT instead of HTTP push